EggPool/NyzoCli/README.md

 ## Known twerks

-Still some debug or trace messages left over from thhe pynyzo package to be cleaned up later on.
+Still some debug or trace messages left over from the pynyzo package to be cleaned up later on.

 ## Releases

+* 0.0.4 - Vote command, local signing, use of client API to forward

 * 0.0.3 - Block and balance commands